 Allocating Equity Value Across Share Classes

 Private companies often have multiple share classes, each with distinct rights and privileges.
 Analysts must allocate equity value across these classes to reflect their varying levels of risk and return.
-For example, preferred shares may have liquidation preferences, while common shares might carry voting rights.
+For example, preferred shares may have liquidation preferences, meaning they receive payouts before common shares in a sale or bankruptcy.

 Understanding Valuation in Context